friendsoftheearth-data/friendsoftheearth-data.github.io/index.md

 title: Friends of the Earth Open Data Portal
 ---

-# Welcome to the Friends of the Earth Open Data Portal

-## Environmental Data for Research and Action
+# Environmental data to support climate action and social justice

 Well-targeted data can be a powerful approach to identify where and what action is needed to address the environmental crisis and related social justice issues, and to create the pressure for political and policy change at all levels.